Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution

 The following equality justifies the denomination of the relaxed problem: given $\mu \in \mathcal{P}_{\delta}$ and given $N$ random variables $X_i$ in $\mathcal{X}_i$ such that $X_i \sim \mu_i$, we have

 \begin{remark} Working with probability measures with finite support, we do not need to equip the sets $\mathcal{X}_i$ with a topology and to consider regularity assumptions on the mappings $g_i$.
-Note that neither the original problem nor the relaxed one may have a solution under the standing assumptions of the article. \end{remark}
+Note that the original problem and the randomized one do not necessarily have a solution under the standing assumptions of the article. \end{remark}

-Let $J^{*}$ denote the value of the primal problem \eqref{pb:aggre} and $\mathcal{J}^{*}$ that of the randomized problem \eqref{pb:aggrer}.
+Let $J^{*}$ and $\mathcal{J}^{*}$ denote the values of the primal problem \eqref{pb:aggre} and the randomized problem \eqref{pb:aggrer} respectively.
 One is interested in comparing $J^{*}$ and $\mathcal{J}^{*}$.
 The next lemma gives a direct result for one direction of this comparison.